Skip to main content

 OF Organic Farming

-Work group Animal Feeding
+Working group Animal nutrition

 There are major differences between conventional and organic animal nutrition, which aims to achieve a regional and organic feed production.
 In organic farming, it is prohibited to use some feeds and feed additives commonly used in the conventional production.
 These include extraction meals, for the production of which solvents are used, or synthetic amino acids.
 In addition, minimum quantities of roughage and grazing are required for ruminants.
 Roughage is also mandatory for pigs and poultry.